Recursive Rules with Aggregation: A Simple Unified Semantics

-Many computation problems, including complex reasoning problems in particular, are most clearly and easily specified using logical rules.
-However, such reasoning problems in practical applications, especially for large applications and when faced with uncertain situations, require the use of recursive rules with aggregation such as counts and sums.
-Unfortunately, even the meaning of such rules has been challenging and remains a subject with significant complication and disagreement by experts.
+\mysec{Introduction} Many computation problems, including complex reasoning problems in particular, such as program analysis, networking, and decision support, are most clearly and easily specified using logical rules~\cite{liu18LPappl-wbook}.
+However, such reasoning problems in practical applications, especially for large applications and when faced with uncertain situations, require the use of recursive rules with aggregation such as count and sum.
+Unfortunately, the meaning of such rules has been challenging and remains a subject with significant complication and disagreement.

-As a simple example, consider a single rule for Tom to attend the logic seminar: Tom will attend the logic seminar if the number of people who will attend it is at least 20.
+As a simple example, consider a single rule for Tom to attend the logic seminar: ``Tom will attend the logic seminar if the number of people who will attend it is at least 20.''
 What does the rule mean?
 If 20 or more other people will attend, then surely Tom will attend.
-If only 10 others will attend, then Tom clearly will not attend.
+If only 10 others will attend, then Tom will not attend.
 What if only 19 other people will attend?
 Will Tom attend, or not?
-Despite simple, this example already shows that, when aggregation is used in recursive rule, the semantics of rules can be subtle.
+Although simple, this example already shows that, when aggregation is used in recursive rules---here count is used in a rule that defines "will attend" using "will attend"---the semantics can be tricky.

+Some might say that this statement about Tom is ambiguous or ill-specified.
+However, it is a statement allowed by logic rule languages with predicates, sets, and counts.
+For example, let predicate \co{will\_attend(p)} denote that \co{p} will attend the logic seminar; then the statement can be written as \co{will\_attend(Tom) if count \{p:~will\_attend(p)\} \GEQ 20}.
+So the statement must be given a meaning.
+Indeed, ``ambiguous'' is a possible meaning, indicating there are two or more answers, and ``ill-specified'' is another possible meaning, indicating there is no answer.
+So which one should it be?
+Are there other possible meanings?

+In deductive databases, to avoid challenging cases of aggregation as well as negation, processing of recursive rules with aggregation is largely limited to monotonic programs, i.e., adding a new fact used in a hypothesis cannot make a conclusion change from true to false.
+However, note that the rule about Tom attending the logic seminar is actually monotonic: adding \co{attend(p)} for a new \co{p} can not make the conclusion change from true to false.
+So, even restricted deductive databases must give a meaning to this rule.
+What should it be?